Hachikoi-the-creator/EasyFirstContribution/readme.md

 Just make the changes you want to add, in the case of these practice repos, write your name and social media.

+**if you are feeling adventurous, I have code challeges in the .js file (leave a comment whit your username inside the function you created!)😎**

 5. Commit your changes

 `git add .`